youssefadel94/bidder/README.md

 this project is build using nestJS for back end and angular for front end

+an instance of mongoose DB is the database used for the mock data

-running start.bat will npm i in both finder and server directory then start applications on localhost .. port:3000 back end, port:4200 front end
+running start.bat will npm i in both finder and server directory then start applications (ng serve)(npm run start) on localhost

+back end is on port :3000
+front end is on port :4200

 node -v
 v14.17.6